Statistical Parameter Calibration via the Generalized Fluctuation Dissipation Theorem and Generative Modeling: Calibration Results

 \subsection{Application to a Scalar Stochastic Model for Low-Frequency Variability}

-We first apply the framework of Sec.~\ref{sec:Motivation} to a one-dimensional stochastic model for low‑frequency climate variability.
-The model was originally derived by \cite{NormalForms} using stochastic reduction techniques developed in \cite{MTV1,MTV2}.
-This reduced-order model represents the motion of an overdamped particle in a quartic potential and captures the asymmetric, weakly non‑Gaussian variability typical of low‑frequency climate indices.
-The drift combines linear stability, quadratic skewness control, and cubic saturation; the stochastic forcing is additive.
-The state $x(t)$ evolves according to
+We first apply the calibration framework to a one-dimensional stochastic model for low-frequency climate variability, originally derived by \cite{NormalForms} using stochastic reduction techniques developed in \cite{MTV1,MTV2}.
+The model represents the motion of an overdamped particle in a quartic potential and captures the asymmetric, weakly non-Gaussian variability typical of low-frequency climate indices.
+In Langevin notation, the state $x(t)$ evolves according to

+where $\xi$ is a delta-correlated Gaussian white noise.
+Written in It\^o form, this corresponds to $dx = (F_0 + ax + bx^2 - cx^3)\,dt + \sigma\,dW_t$, so the drift function is a cubic polynomial and the diffusion is a constant.
+We denote the constant forcing by $F_0$ (rather than $F$) to distinguish it from the general drift function $\bm{F}$ of Sec.~\ref{sec:Motivation}.
+The parameter vector is $\bm{\theta}=(F_0, a, b, c, \sigma)$, comprising four drift parameters and one diffusion parameter.